author and lecturer

 He also has written screenplays for cinema, articles for magazines and newspapers and kept blogs for “il Fatto Quotidiano,” (national newspaper), “il Post” (Italy’s n.
 1 blog); “Doppiozero” (cultural magazine) with “Indian Polaroids” and, in Spanish, with “El quinto pino” for “LNMO.”

-Conferences onforeign policy and theory of communication and literature: from ’87 until today – Italian Cultural Institute, NY; New York University; Columbia University; Loyola University in Rome; main guest Palazzo Festari (Italy) – Guanxinet (2010, 2011, 2012, 2015); panelist and moderator at the Jaipur Literature Festival (2013); panelist Ncell Nepal literature Festival in Kathmandu (2014); panelist Tata Lit Live!
-Mumbai International Literature Festival and the Bangalore Literature Festival (2016); Brahmaputra Literary Festival (2017).
-Member of Tandem Research Technology Foresight Group on the Future of Work in India, in collaboration with the International Labor Organisation.
+Conferences on foreign policy, theory of communication and literature: from ’87 until today – Italian Cultural Institute, NY; New York University; Columbia University; Loyola University in Rome; main guest Palazzo Festari (Italy) – Guanxinet (2010, 2011, 2012, 2015); panelist and moderator at the Jaipur Literature Festival (2013); panelist Ncell Nepal literature Festival in Kathmandu (2014); panelist Tata Lit Live!
+Mumbai International Literature Festival (2016 & 2018); Bangalore Literature Festival (2016); Brahmaputra Literary Festival (2017); Ubud Writers and Readers Literary Festival (2018) Member of Tandem Research Technology Foresight Group on the Future of Work in India, in collaboration with the International Labor Organisation.
 (2017)

 (VIDEO reel with clips from literature festivals, tv interviews and shows and more)